futoin/specs/draft/ftn12_async_api.md

     * throws FutoIn.Error exception
     * calls onerror( async_iface, name ) after returning to execution engine
     * *error_info* - assigned to "error_info" state field
-1. *Map state()*
-    * returns reference to map/object, which can be populated with arbitrary state values
 1. *void setTimeout( timeout_ms )*
     * inform execution engine to wait for either success() or error() for specified timeout in ms. On timeout, error("Timeout") is called